Sharan-Babu/Ridge-Regression-for-House-Price-Prediction/README.md

-# Ridge-Regression-for-House-Price-Detection
+# Ridge Regression for House Price Detection
 Predicting prices of Houses on a paramount amount of features.
+Later, performed Exploratory Data Analysis to observe trends among various feature columns in the data set.
+Cleaned the data using meaningful imputations and deleting unncessary columns.
+Then, predictied the price using Linear Regression and Ridge Regression.
+Ridge Regression performed better than Linear Regression .
+Later, model was trained with best hyper parameters for Ridge Regression for optimal results.